GiulioRusso/Parking-sign-recognition/README.md

     - *USE_CLAHE*: if specified, the analisys will consider to apply clahe 1.

 8. Run the *main.cpp* file to perform the analisys.

+## Important Notes
+- Ensure the `CMakeLists.txt` file is updated with the correct paths for the OpenCV library and other dependencies.
+- Do not rename or move the source or destination folders after generating the project; otherwise, the build may fail.
+- Avoid using folder names with special characters or spaces, as they may cause errors in the build process.
+- If you encounter issues with compiler recognition during the Configure step, ensure you are using the correct toolchain or set it explicitly in the `CMakeLists.txt`.

+Note: No matter which compiling solution you use, you can build the project using any IDE project created by CMake (e.g., Visual Studio, Eclipse, Xcode).

 # Performance
 The best performance is achived with the mean shift 5 plus clahe 1 on the dataset without the occluded and out of frame signs.
 The best AUPR is 70.6% with an accuracy of 73.79%.